International Education Post Covid-19

 Covid-19 has impacted almost all of the above areas and looks like this is a blessing in disguise.
-Findings suggest that COVID-19 has impacted the decision of almost 50% students who have aspired to study abroad in the recent past.
-Since the international higher education is deemed to be very expensive, reduced chances of employment in the home country with significantly lower return on investment play a key role to this shift.
+Findings suggest that COVID-19 has impacted the decision of almost 50% of students who have aspired to study abroad in the recent past.
+Since international higher education is deemed to be very expensive, reduced chances of employment in the home country with a significantly lower return on investment play a key role in this shift.
 In this post-covid world, universities are required to reconnect with students outside their “home” country, understand what they care about and really want, in order to grab their attention.

 A survey conducted showed that offering post-study work visas and gaining international work experience are key concerns of students and parents within the Indian sub-continent.
 It is interesting to note that education institutions are adapting e-learning practices to showcase the plethora of courses they offer and are also indulging in heavy scholarship discount packages to students, just to ensure their country’s GDP is being maintained at this point in time.